 All the testing molds us, but can we thank Him for it?
-Most the time the things we desire and pray to have are not part of the plan.
-Often, in order for Him to give us what we ask for, we have to be humbled enough to carry it out.
+Most of the time the things we desire and pray to have are not part of the plan.
+Often, for Him to give us what we ask for, we have to be humbled enough to carry it out.
 Going through the hard times with gratefulness knowing that it is changing us from a caterpillar into a butterfly helps.

-Before a butterfly can flap its wings, it starts out as something completely different and transforms itself through four stages.
+Before a butterfly can flap its wings, it starts out as something wholly different and transforms itself through four stages.
 First as an egg, then as a caterpillar, on to a pupa in its chrysalis, and finally, it emerges as a glorious butterfly. . .
-As I was researching these eggs that the Monarch butterflies lay, I was surprised that out of 500 eggs the size of a pinhead, only about twenty will make it, but what really threw me for a loop was where she lays her eggs.
+As I was researching these eggs that the Monarch butterflies lay, I was surprised that out of 500 eggs the size of a pinhead, only about twenty would make it, but what threw me for a loop was where she lays her eggs.

 “After the egg is laid, the caterpillar hatches four days later.
-It’s pretty hungry so it eats its own eggshell and then the leaf the egg was on.
+It’s pretty hungry so it eats its eggshell and then the leaf the egg was on.
 The first bite of milkweed is a dangerous one because milkweed latex can act like glue.
 Some caterpillars die from that first meal because their mouths gum up.
 If it survives, the caterpillar then takes a break to shed (or molt) its skin.”

 We all go through this process but what happens if we try and go through it too soon?
 What happens if we are complaining and ungrateful for the manna that we are being provided within the desert and start murmuring and requesting meat?
 What happens if you try and skip the stages?
-If a caterpillar skips some of its 4-week changes and tries to become a butterfly right off the bat it will never make it.
-Jesus was led by the Holy Spirit into the wilderness to be tempted and tried by the adversary and he could no more skip that event any more than he could skip the cross.
+If a caterpillar skips some of its 4-week changes and tries to become a butterfly right off the bat, it will never make it.
+Jesus was led by the Holy Spirit into the wilderness to be tempted and tried by the adversary, and he could no more skip that event any more than he could skip the cross.

 A rose bush is beautiful but also has thorns.
 Is the rose thankful for the thorns?
 These prickles are actually hooks that aid the rose in hanging over other vegetation while growing over it.
 Some of the thorns are densely packed and keep animals from browsing or eating of it.
 Possibly, the thorns trap windblown sand and reduce erosion, protecting the roots.
 The Apostle Paul was given a thorn.
 We often look at the thorns life has given us without an ounce of thanks, when in all actuality they are protecting us from something or someone.

 I recently finished writing an inspiring devotional that will be ready to purchase in the next few weeks.
 At the end of the book, I thanked my enemies for the gifts they have given me.
-I want to share that here and I pray it causes you to be thankful for many things and many people you never knew were giving you a gift.
+I want to share that here, and I pray it causes you to be thankful for many things and many people you never knew were giving you a gift.

 Devotional Closing: The Blast of the Shofar.

 “In humility, I would like to thank every enemy sent from Abba Father to buffet me.
 Paul said it best.
 “Because of the surpassing greatness of the revelations, for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me– to keep me from exalting myself!”
-2nd Corinthians 12:7 NASB.
+(2nd Corinthians 12:7 NASB).

 I want to bless (not curse) every person who proclaimed I was a Jezebel or worse because it caused me to search my heart more carefully.
 I want to thank every adversary that caused me to hide in caves and rocks from fear and trepidation because it was there that I grabbed ahold of The Rock, The Chief Corner Stone.
 I want to thank the Father for every sickness and disease sent to humble me and cause me to go through a fiery furnace like Job, in which I will come forth as gold tried in the fire if I do not faint.
 I want to thank every person who was silent at the time of birth, for it was in their silence that I was able to make it all about Him and not me.